mlu63/HackWestern2/README.md

 The app in its current state will generate random speeds for the user and his friend, and increase distance and time according to that generated speed.

-There are also hidden easter eggs you can find (take a look at the code!)

 Overall, I would like to work with Pebble again but in a scenario where I had more time to explore my options further.